-Although the District relies on a variety of sources to finance its capital infrastructure program, including paygo financing, federal grants, local highway trust fund monies, local transportation funds, Grant Anticipation Revenue Vehicles (GARVEE bonds) from the Federal Highway Administration, sale of assets and other typical municipal sources of revenue, like most other state and local governments throughout the nation, the District has traditionally relied on debt financing as the primary source of funding for capital infrastructure investments.
+The District has traditionally relied on debt financing as the primary source of funding of capital infrastructure investments consistent with most other state and local governments throughout the nation.
+The District additionally incorporates a variety of other sources to finance its capital infrastructure program, including paygo financing, federal grants, local highway trust fund monies, local transportation funds, Grant Anticipation Revenue Vehicles (GARVEE bonds) from the Federal Highway Administration, and the sale of assets as well as other municipal sources of revenue.